Dataset Distillation as Pushforward Optimal Quantization: Abstract

 \section{Abstract}

-Dataset distillation aims to find a synthetic training set such that training on the synthetic data achieves similar performance to training on real data, with orders of magnitude less computational requirements.
-Existing methods can be broadly categorized as either bi-level optimization problems that have neural network training heuristics as the lower level problem, or disentangled methods that bypass the bi-level optimization by matching distributions of data.
-The latter method has the major advantages of speed and scalability in terms of size of both training and distilled datasets.
-We demonstrate that when equipped with an encoder-decoder structure, the empirically successful disentangled methods can be reformulated as an optimal quantization problem, where a finite set of points is found to approximate the underlying probability measure by minimizing the expected projection distance.
-In particular, we link existing disentangled dataset distillation methods to the classical optimal quantization and Wasserstein barycenter problems, demonstrating consistency of distilled datasets for diffusion-based generative priors.
-We propose Dataset Distillation by Optimal Quantization, based on clustering in a latent space.
-Compared to the previous SOTA method D\textsuperscript{4}M, we achieve better performance and inter-model generalization on the ImageNet-1K dataset with trivial additional computation, and SOTA performance in higher image-per-class settings.
-Using the distilled noise initializations in a stronger diffusion transformer model, we obtain SOTA distillation performance on ImageNet-1K and its subsets, outperforming diffusion guidance methods.
+Dataset distillation aims to find a small synthetic training set, such that training on the synthetic data achieves similar performance to training on a larger training dataset.
+Early methods solve this by interpreting the distillation problem as a bi-level optimization problem.
+On the other hand, disentangled methods bypass pixel-space optimization by matching data distributions and using generative techniques, leading to better computational complexity in terms of size of both training and distilled datasets.
+We demonstrate that by using latent spaces, the empirically successful disentangled methods can be reformulated as an optimal quantization problem, where a finite set of points is found to approximate the underlying probability measure.
+In particular, we link disentangled dataset distillation methods to the classical problem of optimal quantization, and are the first to demonstrate consistency of distilled datasets for diffusion-based generative priors.
+We propose Dataset Distillation by Optimal Quantization (DDOQ), based on clustering in the latent space of latent diffusion models.
+Compared to a similar clustering method D\textsuperscript{4}M, we achieve better performance and inter-model generalization on the ImageNet-1K dataset using the same model and with trivial additional computation, achieving SOTA performance in higher image-per-class settings.
+Using the distilled noise initializations in a stronger diffusion transformer model, we obtain competitive or SOTA distillation performance on ImageNet-1K and its subsets, outperforming recent diffusion guidance methods.